HackerCollective/resources/frontend-webdev.md

 ---

+## The Break Down
 ### HTML
  HTML, is essentially the skeleton of your webpage, it is what builds the structure of your site / app.

-1. Tutorials / Guides
+Tutorials / Guides
-    1. Online
-        1. [Code Academy](http://www.codecademy.com/) | This is a great FREE resource for alot of the web dev. languages both frontend and backend, and what I found super helpful!
-        2. [Dash](https://dash.generalassemb.ly/) | This is a great FREE resource for HTML, CSS, JS.
-        3. [Code School](https://www.codeschool.com/) | Only has some free resources, but the free ones are pretty nice
-        4. [Tinkernut HTML](http://www.youtube.com/watch?v=6Ct6emxVR9w ) | Youtube guide for a very nitty gritty website, very easy to follow, and very light
-    2. Books
-    3. Articles

 ### CSS
-1. yo
-2. Precompilers
+1. Precompilers
     1. SaaS
     2. Less
     3. Stylus
-3. Frameworks
+2. Frameworks
     1. Bootstrap
     2. Foundation